Pack3tL0ss/ConsolePi/README.md

 There are a few convenience commands created for ConsolePi during the automated install

-- consolepi-upgrade:  Upgrades ConsolePi:  More useful in the future.
+- **consolepi-upgrade**:  Upgrades ConsolePi:  More useful in the future.
 Currently bypasses upgrade of ser2net (it's compiled from source).
 I'll eventually remove the bypass.
 For now this is essentially the same as doing a 'sudo git pull' from /etc/ConsolePi and updating/upgrading the other packages via apt.
 Note: in it's current form it may overwrite some custom changes.
 It's only lightly been tested as an upgrade script.
-- consolepi-addssids:  runs the /etc/ConsolePi/installer/ssids.sh script.
+- **consolepi-addssids**:  runs the /etc/ConsolePi/installer/ssids.sh script.
 This script automates the creation of additional SSIDs which ConsolePi will attempt to connect to on boot.
 Currently only supports psk and open SSIDs, but may eventually be improved to automate creation of other SSID types.
-- consolepi-addconsole: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
+- **consolepi-addconsole**: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
 It does this by collecting the data required to create a udev rule.
 It then creates the udev rule starting with the next available port (if rules already exist).
-- consolepi-autohotspot: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doesn't configure that).
+- **consolepi-autohotspot**: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doesn't configure that).
 If the wlan adapter is already connected to an SSID it doesn't do anything.
 If it's acting as a hotspot or not connected, it will scan for known SSIDs and attempt to connect, then fallback to a hotspot if it's unable to find/connect to a known SSID.
-- consolepi-testhotspot: Toggles (Disables/Enables) the SSIDs ConsolePi is configured to connect to as a client before falling back to hotspot mode.
+- **consolepi-testhotspot**: Toggles (Disables/Enables) the SSIDs ConsolePi is configured to connect to as a client before falling back to hotspot mode.
 This is done to aid in testing hotspot mode.
 After toggling the SSIDs run consolepi-autohotspot to trigger a change in state.
-- consolepi-killvpn: gracefully terminates the OpenVPN tunnel if established.
+- **consolepi-killvpn**: gracefully terminates the OpenVPN tunnel if established.
-- consolepi-menu: Launches ConsolePi Console Menu, which will have menu items for any serial adapters that are plugged in.
+- **consolepi-menu**: Launches ConsolePi Console Menu, which will have menu items for any serial adapters that are plugged in.
 This allows you to connect to those serial adapters.
 This menu is launched automatically when connecting to ConsolePi via BlueTooth, but can also be invoked from any shell session (i.e. SSH)
-- consolepi-bton: Make ConsolePi Discoverable via BlueTooth (Default Behavior on boot)
+- **consolepi-bton**: Make ConsolePi Discoverable via BlueTooth (Default Behavior on boot)
-- consolepi-btoff: Stop advertising via BlueTooth.
+- **consolepi-btoff**: Stop advertising via BlueTooth.
 Previously paired devices will still be able to Pair.

 ## Tested Hardware